Manufacture copper parts in a few minutes – Dorothee Quitter

 ltrasonic separation of particles

 One method that does not rely on thermal welding for the additive fabrication of copper parts is the Supersonic 3D Deposition (SP3D) technology of Spee3d of Australia.
 The printing process is carried out here by a rocket nozzle, which accelerates the particles to the triple supersonic speed and attaches to a carrier material that hangs on a six-axis robot arm.
 The kinetic energy of the particles causes the metals to fuse into a very dense object.
 Its metallurgical properties are approximately 80-95% of the solid material.
 The application of the 25-35 micron metal particles is done in approximately layered deposition in the order the printing program deems ideal.
 The speed is 20 -100 g / min.

 Design restrictions apply to the wall thicknesses, which must have a minimum thickness of 6 mm.
 In addition, thin holes and cavities are difficult to implement by the printer, which is why machine post-processing is often cheaper and faster to implement.
 Like other additive processes, SP3D also allows slopes of up to 45 ° without the use of support material.

 The CAD data transfer (STL or Step) takes place by reading into the print program and the subsequent conversion to the printing process.
 Incidentally, the program simulates the element to be printed so that you can see with almost 100% accuracy how the finished piece looks at the end.

-The application possibilities are manifold, as copper can be easily combined with aluminum and other materials.
+The application possibilities are manifold, as copper can be easily combined with aluminium and other materials.
 This makes it suitable for a wide range of uses such as the automotive sector, where it can be used from engine parts to high-performance heat sinks for electric and autonomous vehicles.
 (Qui)